 Tip: Opt for sustainably and organically grown frozen fruits and vegetables since they retain vitamin C and other healthful plant compounds - also known as phytochemicals - better than conventionally grown frozen produce.7

 Tip: Choose whole over cut, peeled or shelled produce.
 Think whole green beans instead of cut, or peas in the pod instead of shelled.8 Cutting, peeling and shelling increase the surface area exposed to light, oxygen and temperatures that destroy nutrients.9,10 When the peel is removed, fiber and other nutrients go with it.11

-Check EWG's Food Scores database for products like Nature's Promise Organic Whole Green Beans.
+Check EWG's Food Scores database for products like Earthbound Farm.
+Whole Organic Green Beans.